Investing in young people directly

 We fund regional organisations that enable young people from Berkshire, Hampshire, Sussex and Wiltshire to have their rights and needs met.
-We prioritise the poorest parts of these counties.
+We prioritise the areas of greatest need in these counties.
 Through The Listening Fund, we support listening and accountability practices within the youth sector at a national level.

 Current programmes